CIG-UCL/tensorflow_conda/README.md

 # tensorflow_conda

 A guide to setup tensorflow 2.8 with conda on stour.
-In short, you should be able to setup the environment by running
+In short, you should be able to setup the environment by running from a bash shell in which conda has been setup using `conda init bash`

 ``` sh
 ./setup_env.sh <env_name>